martinhirst/MICB405_Project_1/workflow.md

 5. Nov.
 10th, 2017 (tutorial):  Report Due

+The project will be assessed based on the following criteria:

-1)	Completion at different stages of the workflow (output file in correct formats)
+1)	Completion at different stages of the [workflow](https://github.com/martinhirst/micb405_project_1/blob/master/workflow.jpeg).
+Outputs in correct format and directory structure logical (10%)

+2)	Written Report (70-90%).
+The written report should conform to following structure:
+a.
+Abstract (250 words)
+b.
+Introduction (500-1000 words)
-2)	Structure of the written report: Abstract (250 words), Introduction (500-1000 words), Methods (1000-2000 words including workflow, directory structure, commands with parameter selection rationale in written report), Results (1000-2000), unlimited figures, tables and references.
+c.
+Methods (1000-2000 words including workflow, directory structure, commands with parameter selection rationale in written report)
+d.
+Results (1000-2000 words),
+e.
+Unlimited figures, tables and references.

-3)	Structure of the presentation (follows general structure of the written report with emphasis on results)
+3)	Oral presentation (20%).
+10 min presentation should follow general structure of the written report with emphasis on results.